ankitkumarsinha6/iNotebook-Your-Notes-in-the-Cloud/README.md

-# iNotebook - Your Notes in the Cloud
+# iNotebook - Your Notes in the Cloud (Using React)

 ### 🔻 Login UI
 ![Login](screenshots/fe_login.png)